 - Gentle postures to prepare the body and mind

-- Sound Bowl Meditation with a focus on gratitude
+- Sound Bowl Meditation with a focus on renewal and setting intention

 - Chime Meditation, using musical chimes representing the four elements